 For those with faith, life is a love story.
 For faith is the “wonderful way of realising love in life through the vocation to follow Christ”, according to Pope Saint John Paul II.

 It is for a life such as this, in love of God and obedience to the Church, that all the seminarians are now preparing.
-They already felt this in their hearts when they said yes to the call of God, and they know that as priests they will “continue the work of redemption on earth” as the holy Curé of Ars once put it.
-This is the core of their vocation, the seed thatis nurtured and tended with such loving care in the seminary.
-For “ultimately, it is not administrators and managers we are training, but brothers and fathers, who will accompany the people on their journey through life” (Pope Francis).
+They already felt this in their hearts when they said yes to the call of God, and they know that as priests they will “continue the work of redemption on Earth” as the holy Curé of Ars once put it.
+This is the core of their vocation, the seed that is nurtured and tended with such loving care in the seminary.
+For “ultimately, it is not administrators and managers we are training, but brothers and fathers, who will accompany the people on their journey through life”, as Pope Francis puts it.
 In the Carmelite seminary in Calcutta (Kolkata), in India’s West Bengal, 18 young men are currently training for this life.

-They come from all over India to the central seminary ofthe order, which is dedicated to Saint Thérèse of Lisieux, the Patroness of the Missions.
+They come from all over India to the central seminary of the order, which is dedicated to Saint Thérèse of Lisieux, the Patroness of the Missions.
 Here they grow as brothers, in unity of spirit, regardless of which corner of India they come from.
 In this unity they draw strength for their future life.
 For now though, their life is filled with study, garden work, and above all prayer.
-It is a training that equips them to accompany others through life, for later it will be their task to “comfort the fearful, embrace the weak, refute enemies, guard againstthe importunate, instruct the ignorant, rouse the slothful, admonish the proud, encourage the failing, pacify the quarrelsome, help the poor, free the oppressed, acknowledge the good, suffer the bad and, oh – love them all!”, to quote Saint Augustine’s description of his daily life.
+It is a training that equips them to accompany others through life, for later it will be their task to “comfort the fearful, embrace the weak, refute enemies, guard against the importunate, instruct the ignorant, rouse the slothful, admonish the proud, encourage the failing, pacify the quarrelsome, help the poor, free the oppressed, acknowledge the good, suffer the bad and, oh – love them all!”, to quote Saint Augustine’s description of his daily life.